-- Gainax Ending: Whatever is inside the car goes completely haywire and nobody can approach it but Miller, who invites Otto to come with him, the car flies off, apparently enters hyperspace...
+- Gainax Ending: Whatever is inside the car goes completely haywire and nobody can approach it but Miller, who invites Otto to come with him.
+The car flies off and zooms around Los Angeles, apparently enters hyperspace...roll credits?

 - Genre-Busting: How many punk rock sci-fi satires are there in the world?

 - Hippie Parents: Otto's parents are shown to be stoner hippies who constantly watch TV, never leaving the couch to the point of having actual cobwebs.
 They give Otto's college fund to a Christian TV cult.